Marman clamp: Spacecraft separation

 Marman clamps are used extensively in spaceflight systems and are common mechanical load-transfer and clamping mechanisms for connecting the upper stage and the satellite payload of space vehicles, for example, on the Cassini Plasma Spectrometer on the Cassini orbiter.
 They may also be used to join stages of a booster rocket.

 Early separation systems using Marman clamps used explosive bolts for release.
 These have problems of unpredictability, the need to contain debris and difficulties in testing them.
 A more recent approach uses a screw thread.
-The tension of the clamp band itself is used to power the unscrewing of a central bolt, when released by a NASA Standard Initiator (NSI), a pyrotechnic pin puller.
+The tension of the clamp band itself is used to power the unscrewing of a central bolt, when released by a pyrotechnic pin puller triggered by a set of redundant NASA Standard Initiators (NSIs).

 History

-The Marman clamp was first produced by Herbert Marx, better known by his stage name Zeppo Marx; it was manufactured by his company, Marman Products from the 1930s.
+The Marman clamp was first produced by Herbert Marx, better known by his stage name Zeppo Marx; it was manufactured by his and partner A. Dale Herman's company, Marman Products.
+British-born James Thomas King, who had developed a career in aeronautical engineering and aircraft manufacture in Canada before moving to the United States, applied for patents on a hose clamp in mid-1941, and they were granted early the next year.
+In July 1943, King granted Marman exclusive rights to make the clamp and sell it internationally.
+In 1947, King filed a suit against Marman, claiming breach of contract and calling for a financial accounting.
+The parties settled the action out of court and signed a new contract, in April 1948, by which time King had become a founding director of the helicopter cargo airline, Los Angeles Airways, Inc.

-At the time it was designed to secure cargo during transport.
-The U.S. Military used Marman clamps to transport the atomic bombs used at the end of the Second World War.
+At the time the Marman clamp was designed to secure cargo during transport.
+The U.S. Military also used Marman clamps to transport the atomic bombs used at the end of the Second World War.

 Marman clamps are found in many modern moving vehicles, though the screw band type clamp is becoming more popular.